What's the Difference Between Homeschool and Online School?

 “So is it homeschooling?”
 Yes and no...

-Of course, my answers align to how learning works at Prisma.
-As you research, you’ll find each online school or online learning program works differently.
+Each online school or online learning program works differently.
 The differences between online school and homeschooling encompass legal requirements, parent involvement, curriculum, and social opportunities.

 In this post, I’ll walk you through traditional homeschool vs. enrolling your child in an online school, and provide guidance as you decide what’s best for your family.